 IBM ELM 7.0.2 users can also use this feature even after the migration.
 We want to make sure the Jira and ELM sides are consistent.
 While it may be valuable that ELM has several configurations that see changes from a release, it is imperative that Jira's release is consistent and maintains that backlink.

 OSLC Connect for Jira provides the option from Jira to monitor this, as you see below.

 And if a Jira release points to a Configuration that doesn’t include that Jira release, we will encourage synchronization where Jira will add that Release to the Global Configuration's links.

 It is simply good practice, and we are making it easier to stay successful.

 We have updated our TRS feed and confirmed behavior with ReportBuilder and Engineering Insights with the new changes in release relationships.
 The Jira data remains present and available in all configurations for which you configure.

-Get Started With OSLC Connect for Jira
+Not an OSLC Connect for Jira user yet?

 We are excited about the new patterns of usage that users will develop with IBM’s latest release.
 We feel we have provided an excellent answer that supports the evolution of ELM while keeping the consistency and simplicity of Jira.

 You can try it free directly from the Atlassian Marketplace.
 Sign up today and start using OSLC Connect for Jira.